plumi/collective.piwik.flowplayer/README.txt

 The Piwik open source analytics system (http://piwik.org/) is used to store the play counter.

-Works with and without collective.transcode.star
+Works both with and without collective.transcode.star

 How to get it working
 ============

  - You need to have access to a working Piwik installation.
-Anonymous users should have view permission for your site's stats.
+Create a new site in the Piwik admin UI and provide the view permission to anonymous users.

  - Add the Piwik Tracking Tag to Javascript web stats support field at <SITEURL>/@@site-controlpanel

- - You need to make a small change adding the link "var site_id = X;", replacing X with your Piwik site_id For example, if on the Piwik code you have: var piwikTracker = Piwik.getTracker(pkBaseURL + "piwik.php", 6);
+ - You need to make a small change at the tracking tag adding the line "var site_id = X;", replacing X with your Piwik site_id
+   For example, if in the Piwik code you have: var piwikTracker = Piwik.getTracker(pkBaseURL + "piwik.php", 6);
    then site_id = 6 in your case

-If you do the above steps a viewlet should appear on top of flowplayer displaying the number of views of a video.
+If you do the above a viewlet should appear on top of flowplayer displaying the number of views of each video.

 Tweaks
 ============